redux69/alarm/README.md

 # alarm
-an alarm appliacation made by me in Python
+an alarm application made by me in Python